Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

         For example, the group ID can be a formula getting the highest label from the grouping column:\n `n(Degree, Academic Year, {{max(Academic Year)}})`\n

-  Finally, the "subsets" section of the dataset's node is parsed.
+  Next, the "subsets" section of the dataset's node is parsed.
 This is an array of subset specifications which contain the following properties:
   - @c "name": the name of the subset.
 (This should be different from the dataset that it is subsetting;
     otherwise, it will overwrite it.)\n